Mrasinthe/Mrasinthe/README.md

 ~ 🌱 Education ~

+University of Tartu

+• MSc in Software Engineering.

 Sri Lanka Institute of Information Technology

 • BSc (Hons) in Information Technology Specialised in Information Technology.